Pharmaceutical Journal FAQs

 I have access through an institution.
 Do I need to register?

 You will have full access to all content through your institution.
 However, if you would like to take CPD modules, receive newsletters, see content that matches your interests or comment on articles, you will need to have a personal account on the site.
 You can register for an account here

 Can I print out a copy of an article or save it as a PDF?

-Yes, to print out a copy, please click on the print icon on the left-hand side of the article and click on the print icon on the top left.
-To save it as a PDF, please click on the print icon and select print to PDF as the print option.
+Yes, to print out a copy, please click on the Download PDF link on the left-hand side of the article and click on the print icon on the top left.
+To save it as a PDF, please click on the Download PDF link and click on the PDF icon on the top left.

 How do I bookmark an article?